 Basic Principles of Microservices

-- Here’s a brief talk by Martin Fowler summarizing the design principles:
+Here’s a talk given by Martin Fowler explaining the idea:

 2 The easiest and most common way to run microservices is inside of containers.